compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 #### Extra steps for teleportation and color changing {#csp-extra-steps}

-For teleportation and color changing there are additional steps for us.
+For teleportation and color changing there are additional steps:

 1. Navigate to the `cfg` folder and open the `entry_list.ini`.

 2. Each car has a `SKIN=` line that needs to be edited to allow that car to use these features.
    The following codes need to be added to the skin line: